Purpose of the Acceptable Usage Policy

 An Acceptable Usage Policy (AUP) outlines the rules and guidelines for using an organization's technology resources, including acceptable and unacceptable behaviors.

-It protects the organization’s technology and data from misuse, ensures compliance with legal and regulatory requirements, and promotes responsible and secure use of technology resources.
+It protects the organization’s technology and data from misuse, ensures compliance with legal and regulatory requirements, and promotes responsible and secure use of technology resources

 Prohibited activities may include illegal actions, malware introduction, accessing inappropriate content, and using unauthorized software.